Twilight4/nobility/README.md

 * **Linux System Management**: Optimized for Linux management, simplifying system tasks
 * **Dependency Installers**: Includes installers for dependencies, ensuring a smooth and hassle-free setup process

+## Distributions Compatibility
+Although Nobility only requires zsh to run successfully, the compatibility with system-specific commands like `nb-install` may vary depending on your operating system.
+* **Arch Linux**: Very supported and thoroughly tested for all features.
+* **Debian**: Mostly supported; while most functionalities work well, the `nb-install-*` commands have not been specifically tested on this platform and their compatibility may vary.
+* **macOS**: Partially supported; the `nb-install-*` commands will not work and it's recommended to avoid using them on this platform.

 ## Installation
 Nobility only requires [Zsh](https://github.com/zsh-users/zsh).